 Chinese medicine practitioners mostly observe the colour of the face in diagnosis.
 A greenish colour of the face indicates an imbalance in Wood and the Liver organ.

 A small amount of sour taste in the diet is beneficial to the Liver, however when there is a disorder of the Liver there may be an excessive sour taste in the mouth.

 The Wood Element corresponds to the eyes.
 The Liver moistens and nourishes the eyes.
-When a Liver disharmony is present symptoms such as blurred vision, dry eyes and headaches behind the eye can be seen.
+When a Liver disharmony is present, it is associated with symptoms such as blurred vision, dry eyes and headaches behind the eye.